Consumer Price Index (CPI) Definition

 Click here to access your Execution Plan.
 Not a Lab Member?

 Click here to learn more about SCFO Labs

-For more information about the CPI frequently asked questions, go to: www.bls.gov/cpi/cpifaq
+If you want more information about the CPI frequently asked questions, then go to: www.bls.gov/cpi/cpifaq.

 If you want historical CPI data, then go to: ftp.bls.gov/pub.